ToruNiina/libasd/README.md

 } // asd
 ```

-After implementing and passing these structs and functions(if necessary),
+After implementing these structs and functions,
-you can use your awesome container/allocator class with libasd.
+you can use your awesome container/allocator class with libasd by passing
+dispatcher to `read_asd` function.

 By default, `asd::container::vec` and `asd::container::deq` are defined in
 `libasd/container_dispatcher.hpp`.
-They are corresponds to `std::vector` and `std::deque`, respectively.
+They correspond to `std::vector` and `std::deque`, respectively.
 It should be noted that only randomly accessible containers can be used with
 libasd.